-Further particle growth via agglomeration can be described quantitatively via the fractal dimension $D_f$ of the particles (Table 1) (Eggersdorfer and Pratsinis, 2012; Olszok et al., 2021). $D_f$ values between $1.67 \pm 0.07$ and $1.76 \pm 0.05$ were determined for the four metals from TEM micrographs using box counting analysis.(Pashminehazar et al., 2019) These values are in good agreement with the literature for diffusion limited cluster-cluster aggregation of $1.77 \pm 0.03$ .(Eggersdorfer and Pratsinis, 2012) This matches the findings of a previous study (Olszok et al., 2021) stating that spark generated aerosol particles are formed via diffusion limited cluster-cluster aggregation.
-Agglomerate morphologies align with NP structures found in previous publications (Debecker et al., 2024; Tabrizi et al., 2010).
+Further particle growth via agglomeration can be described quantitatively via the fractal dimension $D_f$ of the particles (Table 1) (Eggersdorfer and Pratsinis, 2012; Olszok et al., 2021). $D_f$ values between $1.67 \pm 0.07$ and $1.76 \pm 0.05$ were determined for the four metals from TEM micrographs using box counting analysis.(Pashminehazar et al., 2019) These values are in

+185 good agreement with the literature for diffusion limited cluster-cluster aggregation of $1.77 \pm 0.03$ .(Eggersdorfer and Pratsinis, 2012) This matches the findings of a previous study (Olszok et al., 2021) stating that spark generated aerosol particles are formed via diffusion limited cluster-cluster aggregation.

-3.1.2 Particle losses within the spark generator
+1.1.2 Particle losses within the spark generator

-Particle losses inside the spark generator were estimated for all four metals by comparing the mass of metal NPs collected on a filter for 6h immediately after the SDG with the mass that was ablated from both electrodes during the collection (Table 2).
+Particle losses inside the spark generator were estimated for all four metals by comparing the mass of metal NPs collected on

+- 190 a filter for 6h immediately after the SDG with the mass that was ablated from both electrodes during the collection (Table 2).
 The electrode mass loss is lowest for Cu with 17 μmol and goes up to 82.5 μmol for Ni.
 The particle mass collected on filters ranges between 5 μmol (Au and Cu) and 37 μmol (Ni).
 Particle losses within the spark generator are substantial and range between 54% (Ni) up to 91% (Au).
-The majority of the losses can be attributed to losses immediately after NP generation mainly due to diffusion in the turbulent flow regime of the spark chamber.
-Additionally, the high electric and magnetic fields present in the plasma of the spark result in charging of larger particles and thus electrostatic losses.
-(Meuller et al., 2012; Schmidt-Ott, 2019; Tabrizi et al., 2009) Furthermore, collection efficiencies on the filters are close to 100% (Hinds, 1999) and increase slightly as the loading on the filter increases.
-This leads to a slight underestimation of the particle mass.
+The majority of the losses can be attributed to losses immediately after NP generation due to the high electric and magnetic fields present in the plasma of the spark which affects the charged particles.(Meuller et al. 2007) - 195 al., 2012; Tabrizi et al., 2009)

-The total amount of ablated material strongly depends, among other factors described further below, on the thermal properties of the metals.
+The total amount of ablated material strongly depends on the thermal properties of the metals.
 Lower thermal conductivities lead to a less effective cooling of the electrode material and hence more evaporation.
 (Tabrizi et al., 2009; Tritt, 2005) Furthermore, lower boiling points also lead to more evaporation.
 Hence, the highest ablated electrode mass of Ni could be explained by the low thermal conductivity combined with a low boiling point.
 This large ablated mass of Ni explains the large number of agglomerates >20 nm seen in Fig. 2.
 In contrast, the lowest ablated electrode mass is found for Cu, which has the highest thermal conductivity (Table 2).